HeapsIO/heaps-doc/H2D-Events-and-Interactivity.md

 ```
 Don't forget to remove the event using removeEventTarget when disposing your objects.

 All events callbacks in Heaps receive a [`hxd.Event`](api/hxd/Event.html) instance, which contains info about the event.

+## Touch screen

+[hxd.System.getValue(IsTouch)](api/hxd/System.html#getValue) can be used to detect whether a device has a touch screen or not (currently only detected on mobile devices).
+This value could be used for example to implement a long press with a timer on touch screen platforms only.